Praful51/Stock-Price-Trend-Analysis-and-Prediction/README.md

 - Created a `Target` column by shifting Close price by 1 day
 -  Used chronological 80/20 split (no data leakage)
 - Trained a Linear Regression model on historical data
+- Trained a Random Forest model also but it did not perform well as my data had linear relationship: Features showed **0.98+ correlations** with Target (EMA20: 0.989, SMA20: 0.985), So Linear Regression worked well here & was chosen.

 **Model Results:**